This document tries to answer the most important questions around the custom code adaptation process for SAP S/4HANA.

 SAP Fiori for SAP S/4HANA 1809 requires SAP Fiori Frontend Server 5.0.
 See also the SAP Help Portal documentation Custom Code Migration.

 The prerequisites are the same as for the central ATC check system in remote scenario.
-Depending on how many custom objects you need to consider, SAP recommendation for system sizing is about 1 CPU and 4GB RAM per 16000 objects and day, for data volume on the DB about 400kB per object.
+Depending on how many custom objects you need to consider, SAP recommendation for system sizing is about 1 CPU and 4GB RAM per 16000 objects, for data volume on the DB about 400kB per object.
 See also the blog Remote Code Analysis in ATC – Technical Setup step by step.

-You can use the SAP Fiori App Custom Code Migration on SAP Cloud Platform.
-For more details see the blog ABAP custom code analysis using SAP Cloud Platform.
+You can use the SAP Fiori App Custom Code Migration on SAP Business Technology Platform (SAP BTP) – formerly known as SAP Cloud Platform.
+For more details see the blog ABAP custom code analysis using SAP Business Technology Platform.

 You need only a valid SAP S/4HANA license.